lucas874/swarm-composition-artifact/README.md

 # ECOOP 25 Artifact - Supplementary to *Compositional Design, Implementation, and Verification of Swarms*
 ## This repository contains the means to build the artifact and *not* the artifact itself.
 A repository for storing the work in progress for the artifact.

+Clone this repo using `git clone --recurse-submodules ...` to get all dependencies.

 ### Files:
 * `artifact_description/` contains the artifact description.
 It uses the latex template listed [here](https://drops.dagstuhl.de/entities/journal/DARTS#author).
 * `machines/` is a clone of [machines](https://github.com/lucas874/machines/tree/prepare_benchmarks_for_art).
 Stored in the image.